 As a result of its long established approach, the Society's owner occupier residential lending exhibits a strong concentration within its branch operating area of Cumbria, Dumfries & Galloway, north Lancashire and west Northumberland.
 This is monitored by the Board Risk Committee and Board each quarter, with a detailed assessment being produced on an annual basis and included as an appendix in the Society's ICAAP.
 Research has shown that customers value the 'local' nature of the Society and its branch network, and the Society's detailed knowledge of its operating area, when combined with its direct approach to residential lending, is regarded as a strength in ensuring the quality of its lending.
-This is strongly reflected in the

-Society's arrears performance when compared with national statistics.
+This is strongly reflected in the Society's arrears performance when compared with national statistics.
 Overall, the Society regards this concentration in a positive manner, as a focus and a demonstration of the strength of its regional franchise.

-The Society has increased its lending in the Buy to Let and Holiday Let markets during the last three years, which in addition to the introduced business channel referred to above, has reduced the geographical concentration within its mortgage book.
-Buy to Let lending to individuals or partnerships with three or less mortgaged Buy to Let properties, including any in mortgage to the Society, is managed by the residential mortgage underwriting team.
-Buy to Let lending to those with four or more mortgage properties, and all Holiday Let lending, is managed by the specialist Cumberland Business team.
+The Society has increased its lending in the Buy to Let and Holiday Let markets during the last four years, which in addition to the introduced business channel referred to above, has reduced the geographical concentration within its mortgage book.
+Buy to let lending to corporate bodies and professional landlords is managed by the specialist Cumberland Business team.
 All Buy to Let and Holiday Let lending is restricted to a maximum loan to value ratio of 75%.